 - Conducts investigations to monitor contract compliance

-Outreach: Seminars and workshops are provided to help enhance the understanding and desire of women and minority owned businesses that want to become vendors for the county.
-Events like Minority Vendor Day, the monthly How to do Business with Polk County meetings and the quarterly workshops on topics about running and owning a business help make vendors aware of the services and opportunities available with the county.
-These workshops are done in partnership with the Central Florida Business Diversity Council, Center & North Florida Minority Supplier Development Council, Women Business Enterprise Network Council, National Association of Women Business Owners and the state's Office of Supplier Diversity.
+Seminars and workshops are provided to help enhance the understanding and desire of women and minority owned businesses that want to become vendors for the county.
+Events like Minority Vendor Day, the monthly How to Do Business with Polk County meetings and the quarterly workshops on topics about running and owning a business help make vendors aware of the services and opportunities available with the county.
+These workshops are done in partnership with the Central Florida Business Diversity Council, Center & North Florida Minority Supplier Development Council, Women Business Enterprise Network Council, National Association of Women Business Owners, and the state's Office of Supplier Diversity.